 Maybe your company does these things well, or maybe you feel like you would like to have a better understanding of what your customers really need.
 The good news is there are plenty of tools and processes that can reliably get you there.
 A few suggestions on where to get started:

-- Highland’s written extensively around customer experience and design thinking (two schools of thought that complement one another well).
+Highland’s written extensively around customer experience and design thinking (two schools of thought that complement one another well).
 Here’s a lengthy post from Highland President Jon Berbaum with lots of resources around design thinking mindsets and practices that can help you understand your customers on a deeper level.
-For more reading, you can check out all of our Medium posts about CX.

 If you’re in Chicago, we host the Chicago Customer Experience Meetup on the second Tuesday of every month.
 These are totally free to attend (we even provide food and drinks!) and are a great opportunity to meet with others who are committed to creating great experiences for their customers.
 You’ll also be able to hear from inspiring speakers from Chicago companies who are known for creating legendary customer experiences.

 Finally, if you’re looking to take a deeper dive into CX for your organization, Highland is hosting a Customer Journey Mapping Masterclass on October 3–4.
 This is a great opportunity for teams to come together and produce a real journey map with the help of our team of CX designers, researchers, and strategists.